-Coming from a background in Marketing and International Recruitment, Jill is the SULSA Operations Officer based at the University of Glasgow, Jill works alongside the Executive Director, Jill oversees SULSA’s funding awards, researcher development programme, event planning, marketing, web design, funding and the general running of SULSA and should be the first point of contact for all SULSA related enquiries.

-The Executive Committee reports to the Principals of the partner universities and has responsibility for successfully delivering the goals of SULSA.
-The Committee sets the strategic framework (agreed by each of the Universities), oversees the scientific direction, develops strategy, ensures the implementation of SULSA’s objectives and establishes membership criteria for SULSA.

-Clean copy | Coming from a background in Marketing and International Recruitment, Jill is the SULSA Operations Officer based at the University of Glasgow, Jill works alongside the Executive Director, Jill oversees SULSA’s funding awards, researcher development programme, event planning, marketing, web design, funding and the general running of SULSA and should be the first point of contact for all SULSA related enquiries.
+Coming from a background in Marketing and International Recruitment, Jill is the SULSA Operations Officer based at the University of Glasgow.
+Working alongside the Executive Director, Jill oversees SULSA’s funding awards, researcher development programme, event planning, marketing, web design, funding and the general running of SULSA, and should be the first point of contact for all SULSA related enquiries.

 The Executive Committee reports to the Principals of the partner universities and has responsibility for successfully delivering the goals of SULSA.
 The Committee sets the strategic framework (agreed by each of the Universities), oversees the scientific direction, develops strategy, ensures the implementation of SULSA’s objectives and establishes membership criteria for SULSA.